Bitvise SSH Client: Free SSH file transfer, terminal and tunneling

 - wildcards - the * and ? wildcard characters can match more than one file;

 - recursive transfers - a simple 'get * -s' downloads all files and subdirectories;

 - resume support - 'get file.txt -r' resumes a previously downloaded file if it already exists;

-- high speed - in the tens of MB/s when connected to Bitvise SSH Server, network bandwidth and disk resources permitting.
+- high speed - in the tens of MB/s with Bitvise SSH Server, network and disk speed permitting.

-- Usage: after installing Bitvise SSH Client, get this help by executing 'sftpc -h'
+- Usage: after installing Bitvise SSH Client, get this help by executing "sftpc -?"

-- Command list: after installing Bitvise SSH Client, get this help by executing 'help' and 'help <command>' from within an established SFTP session
+- Command list: after installing Bitvise SSH Client, get this help by connecting to a server using sftpc, then execute "help" and "help <command>"

 Command-Line Remote Execution Client

 Bitvise SSH Client incorporates sexec, a scriptable command-line remote execution client which can be used to securely execute programs on remote machines from a batch file.
 The batch file can perform actions based on the exit code reported from the remote program, and can capture the remote program's output for processing by simple redirection of sexec output.

 Another command-line program included with Bitvise SSH Client, stermc, conveniently opens an SSH terminal emulation session with xterm, VT-100 and bvterm support in the same Command Prompt window it is started from.
 If you SSH from computer A to computer B running Bitvise SSH Server, and you also have Bitvise SSH Client installed on computer B, you can use stermc to conveniently establish an onward SSH terminal session to computer C.

 All Bitvise command-line clients support all authentication methods supported by Bitvise SSH Client, can load settings from a profile configured in the graphical client, work with the same user keypair and host key database as the graphical client, can connect through a SOCKS or HTTP CONNECT proxy, and support a common set of command-line parameters controlling most aspects of establishing an SSH connection.